prasad-pai/prasad-pai.github.io/README.md

 # Reading List

 This list keeps track of the books I have read starting the year 2020.
 The links where available point to interesting reviews of the book.
-They are not necessarily why I read them.
-It is likely that I found them on various book lists or just happened to read a synopsis of the dust jacket.
+A few of thelinks point to amazon.com because I most likely picked up these books on a whim.

 ## Currently Reading
 * The Book of Illusions, Paul Auster